ya0guang/PoBF/README.md

 - [ ] Verification of precondition
 - [ ] Termination check

-MIRAI cannot produce correct results.
+MIRAI has these functionalities but cannot produce correct results for our code.
 Not sure if it's because that tag propagation is incorrect.

 ### Others